- WHAT WE DO

 For instance, 2-minute learning is best suited for reinforcing information via interactive knowledge checks and updating existing information.
 5-minute learning is best suited for interactive learning games and short videos that communicate information.
 10-minute learning is best suited for high-level interactive games and integration of social learning.

-The above approach for mobile learning helps people engage more effectively.
+The above approach for m learning helps people engage more effectively.
 It creates a routine for mobile users where they schedule learning within their mobile activities.

 If you visit the app store on your mobile, you will notice that apps are categorized in three ways: games, social media, and mere entertainment.
 These categories will tell you that mobile users are looking for engagement, interaction and information.
 So, how can apps be successful in these categories?